ashish-pondit/booking_schedule/readme.md

 ## How to get list of occurrences
 Because some Event can recur indefinitely, you cannot have a function like, `event.get_all_occurrences()`, because that would be an infinite list.

+### get_occurrences()
 So instead we have to define the interval to view occurrences between that interval.
+In the below example we have defined a start date and end date.
+All the occurrences in this time interval will be shown.

 ```python
 from schedule.models import Calendar,Event,Occurrence,Rule